Fears of major job losses as P&O Ferries suspends sailings

 A crew member, who wished to remain anonymous, told KentOnline: “As of effect from today all our contracts have been terminated and we’ve all been made redundant.”

+RMT members are “sitting in onboard the vessel”, so the new crew “will not be boarding her”, he wrote.

+He added: “We understand that both current officers and ratings are to be sacked.”

-P&O Ferries said in the statement that “to facilitate this announcement all our vessels have been asked to discharge their passengers and cargo and stand by for further instructions”.
+In its internal statement, P&O Ferries said: “All our vessels have been asked to discharge their passengers and cargo and stand by for further instructions.

 Transport Secretary Grant Shapps told the House of Commons he is “concerned” by the situation.